Skateboarders are very picky about their gear and like to stick to their favorite brands, board sizes or even the skate store they prefer.

 - Type of skater: All styles, even longboarders.

-3. A Visit to a Local Skate Shop
+3. A Visit to a Local Skate Shop or Gift Card

 As a kid, I was always super stoked to visit a skate shop.
 There is something magical about seeing all those decks with awesome graphics, colorful wheels, and gimmicky stuff on the counter.